Lawtech can also have a role in:

 Practices introducing legal services employing lawtech face a number of regulatory and professional conduct challenges which they should address at the design or procurement stage by undertaking comprehensive risk assessments.

-There have also been profound changes to the ways in which legal services are delivered since the we published our practice note on semi-automated legal services in 2016.
+There have also been profound changes to the ways in which legal services are delivered since we published our practice note on semi-automated legal services in 2016.
 These relate not only to the products and services in the marketplace which employ new technologies, but to the advent of new regulations enabling solicitors to offer services outside of traditional legal entity models.

 Changes to data protection law – the General Data Protection Regulation (GDPR) and Data Protection Act 2018 – have also taken effect since we produced our previous note and need to be taken into account.